NicoEugui/telegram-bank-assistant/README.EN.md

 - "¿Cuánto pagaría si pido 100000 en 24 cuotas?"
 - "¿Qué tarjetas ofrecen?"
 - "¿Dónde están ubicadas las sucursales?"

+### Voice Input

+Users can send voice messages (OGG format from Telegram).
+The assistant converts these audio files into text using Whisper (OpenAI) and replies as if the user had typed that message.

+Example:

+- (Audio): "How much money do I have?" → 🧠 Processed as text → 💬 "Your current balance is..."

 ### Loan Simulation Output Example